Learn how you can help ensure that the principle of due process endures this crisis

 Finally, we would like to thank President Biden, Rep. Kelly Armstrong (R-ND-At Large), Rep. Lucy McBath (D-GA-7), Sen. Jon Ossoff (D-GA), and Sen. Mike Braun (R-IN) for their leadership in supporting this bill.”

-May 21, 2024--Statement by Shana-Tara O’Toole, Founder and President of the Due Process Institute, on the House of Representatives passing the Federal Prison Oversight Act:
+May 21, 2024--Statement by Shana-Tara O’Toole, Founder and President of Due Process Institute, on the House of Representatives passing the Federal Prison Oversight Act:

 “We applaud the House of Representatives for passing the Federal Prison Oversight Act (H.R.
 3019) by a 392-2 vote.
 Given the history of inhumane prison conditions inside the Bureau of Prisons (BOP) and the recent Inspector General report on deaths in custody, this legislation was desperately needed and long overdue.
 The bill will improve safety for incarcerated people and prison staff by requiring inspections of all BOP facilities and reporting the findings to Congress.
 It will also establish an independent Department of Justice ombudsman to receive complaints from incarcerated persons on health and safety issues.